raappid/template-web-app-basic/docs/deploy.md

 #### Requirement

-- Before Proceeding Further please make sure the Continuous integration is setup for you project
+- Before Proceeding Further please make sure the Continuous integration is setup for you project, as CI is also used for deployment
 - [Setup Continuous Integration](docs/CI.md)

 #### To Deploy your Project to Heroku